Weakly Supervised Volumetric Image Segmentation with Deformed Templates: Method

 \subsection{Network Architecture and Losses}

-Fig.~\ref{fig:arch} depicts the the \aswnet{} architecture.
-It relies on two U-Net networks~\cite{Cicek16}.
+\aswnet{} is depicted by Fig.~\ref{fig:arch} and comprises two separate U-Net networks~\cite{Cicek16}.
 The first takes as input an image volume $\mX$ of $D \times H \times W$, where $D$, $H$, $W$ stand for depth, height and width.
-It outputs a tensor $\hat{\mY}$ of dimension $D \times H \times W$ and consist of probabilities that each voxel belongs to the foreground.
+It outputs a tensor $\hat{\mY}$ of dimension $D \times H \times W$ that stores the probabilities of each voxel belonging to the foreground.
 The second takes $\hat{\mY}$ as input and yields $\hat{\mX}$, which is of the same dimension as $\mX$.
-Ideally, $\hat{\mY}$ should be the desired segmentation and $\hat{\mX}$ should be as similar to $\mX$ as possible.
+Ideally, $\hat{\mY}$ should be the desired segmentation and $\hat{\mX}$ should be equal to $\mX$.